cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/running_jobs.rst.txt

 Best practice for reserving resources
 =====================================

+Determining how many CPUs and how much memory you need to reserve for your jobs can be difficult.

 Few programs benefit from using a lot of threads (CPUs) used due to added overhead and due to limits to how much of a given process can be parallelized.
-Maximum throughput is typically also limited by how fast the software can read/write data.
+Maximum throughput is also often limited by how fast the software can read/write data.
 In some cases too many threads can even increase the amount of time it takes to run the software, sometimes drastically so!

 We therefore recommended that you